-Students with a minimum overall GPA of 3.4 are graduated Cum Laude; 3.6, Magna Cum Laude; and 3.8, Summa Cum Laude.
+Students with a minimum AUM GPA of 3.4 are graduated Cum Laude; 3.6, Magna Cum Laude; and 3.8, Summa Cum Laude.
 This distinction of high academic achievement is placed on the student's diploma and on his or her permanent record.

-Both the AUM GPA and the overall GPA (including any transferred hours from other institutions) are considered when determining graduation hours.
-The lowest of the two will be used.
+Only the AUM GPA is considered when determining graduation hours.
 Grades of S or U and noncredit courses are not used in the calculations.
-However, any courses that have been deleted from your GPA calculation through the Grade Adjustment Policy will be factored back in to your GPA.
-A student who graduates with a second degree will have all undergraduate work, wherever taken, considered in the determination of eligibility for honors.
-In all cases, at least 50 hours of course work at AUM are required for graduation honors.
+However, any courses that have been deleted from your GPA calculation through either the Grade Adjustment Policy or Repeat to Replace Policy will be factored back into your GPA.
+At least 50 hours of course work at AUM are required for graduation honors.
 GPAs are not rounded up when determining honors.